mcgill-ecse211-f19/dpm-wifi-package/README.md

 1. Open the server and populate its parameters.
 You can use the included `example_data_fill.xml` in the `Server/` folder.
 Don't click `Start` yet.

+2. Import the `ClientExample` folder as an existing Eclipse project.

-2. Fix project setup issues, if needed.
-Skip this step if the project icon has no red markings (:heavy_exclamation_mark: or :x:).
+    Fix project setup issues, if you see red markings (:heavy_exclamation_mark: or :x:).
+If you don't see them, go to step 3.

     Sometimes Eclipse does not locate the correct JRE (Java Runtime Enviroment) needed to run the project.
 To fix this, right-click the project and select `Build Path` > `Configure Build Path` > `Libraries`, then remove the unbound JRE (the one with :x:), then select `Add Library` > `JRE System Library`, and select the JRE that you used in the labs.